Aloisius/reddit-style/README.md

 ![](screenshot.png?raw=true)

 This was created in order to better judge whether an article should be trusted based on the reputation of the news source.

-This adds a label to links on Reddit's r/politics and r/news indicating if a site is:
+This adds a label to links on Reddit if the site is:

 * A Pulitzer prize winner for Journalism since 1981 (excluding commentary & photography)
-* Fringe media: kooks, cranks, conspiracies, rumors, gossip, sensationalism, tabloid journalism, etc.
+* Fringe media: kooks, cranks, conspiracies, rumors, gossip, sensationalism, tabloid journalism, fake news, propaganda, etc.
 * Ideologically driven organizations
+* Satire

 It also labels opinion articles to distinguish them from actual reporting.